PierreGuttAlive/express-app/README.md

 To start app:

 1) start and connect the MongoDB
-2) in the root directory of this project input this in your terminal: "npm install" and then do "npm start"
+2) in the root directory of this project input this in your terminal: "npm install" and then do "node app"
 3) open your browser and go to the "localhost:80"